-For the purposes of this Agreement:
+For purposes of this Agreement:

-- "Aeronautical authority" is the governmental entity designated in each of the States Parties empowered to regulate international air transport or its successor organisation(s); - "Agreement" means this Agreement and the corresponding amendments; - "Capacity" is the number of services provided under the Agreement, usually measured in the number of frequencies or tonnes of cargo offered in a market on a weekly basis or during any other given period; - "Convention" designates the Convention on International Civil Aviation opened for signature in Chicago on 7 December 1944, including the Annexes adopted under Article 90 of said Convention, and the amendments to the Annexes or the Convention under Articles 90 and 94, to the extent the Annexes and amendments are applicable to the States Parties; - "Designated airline" means an airline that has been designated and authorised in accordance with Article 3 of this Agreement; - "Fare" means the price to be paid for the transport of passengers, baggage and cargo, and the conditions under which such price applies, including the prices and commissions of agencies and other ancillary services; - "Territory", in relation to a State, means the land areas and territorial waters adjacent thereto and the airspace above them under the sovereignty of that State; - "Air service", "international air service", "airline" and "stop for non-traffic purposes" have the meanings assigned to them in Article 96 of the Convention; and - "LACAC" means the Latin American Civil Aviation Commission.
+- "Aeronautical Authority" is the government entity designated in each of the States Parties to regulate international air transport or its successor organization(s); - "Agreement" means this Agreement, any annexes to it, and the corresponding amendments; - "Air service", "international air service", "airline" and "non-traffic stop" have the meaning assigned in Article 96 of the Convention; and - "Capacity" is the number of services provided under the Agreement, usually measured by the number of frequencies or tonnes of cargo offered in a market on a weekly basis or during any other given period; - "Convention" designates the Convention on International Civil Aviation opened for signature in

+Chicago on 7 December 1944, including the Annexes adopted under Article 90 of said Convention, and the amendments to the Annexes or the Convention under Articles 90 and 94, to the extent the Annexes and amendments are applicable to the States Parties;

+- "Designated airline" means an airline that has been designated and authorized in accordance with Article 3 of this Agreement; - "Tariffs" means the price to be paid for the transport of passengers, baggage and cargo, and the conditions under which such price applies, including the prices and commissions of agencies and other ancillary services; - "Territory", in relation to a State, designates the land areas and adjacent territorial waters and the airspace above them, under the sovereignty of said State; - "AFCAC" designates the African Civil Aviation Commission; and - "LACAC" designates the Latin American Civil Aviation Commission.

-Article 2 Granting of rights
+Article 2 Granting of Rights

-- 1. Each Party grants to the other Parties the following rights for the provision of international air transport services by the airlines of the other Parties: - the right to fly without landing across its territory; - the right to make stops in its territory for non-traffic purposes; - the right to provide scheduled and non-scheduled international passenger, cargo and mail air transport services, either separately or in combination, from points before the territory of the Party designating the airline, across the territory of that Party and intermediate points, to any point in the territory of the Party that has granted the right and beyond, with full third, fourth, fifth, and sixth freedom traffic rights, with the number of frequencies and the flight equipment they deem appropriate; - the right to provide exclusive scheduled and non-scheduled cargo services between the territory of the Party that granted the right and any third country, such services not necessarily including points in the territory of the Party designating the airline, with full traffic rights up to the seventh freedom, with the number of frequencies and flight equipment they deem appropriate; - the right to provide combined scheduled and non-scheduled services between the territory of the Party that granted the right and any third party, such services not necessarily including points in the territory of the Party designating the airline, with full traffic rights up to the seventh freedom, with the number of frequencies and flight equipment they deem appropriate; - the right to provide scheduled and non-scheduled air transport services combining passengers and cargo, or cargo alone, between points in the territory of the Party that has granted the right of cabotage (eighth and ninth freedoms); and - all other rights specified in this Agreement. - 2.
-Each designated airline may, in any or all of its flights and at its own discretion: - operate flights in either or both directions; - combine different flight numbers in one aircraft operation; - operate services to previous, intermediate and subsequent points, and points in the territory of the Parties along the routes, in any combination or in any order; - exclude stops at any point or points; - transfer traffic from any of its aircraft to any of its other aircraft at any point along the routes; - operate services to points located before any point in its territory, with or without change of aircraft or flight number, and offer and advertise such services to the public as direct services, in all cases taking the necessary steps to ensure that consumers are fully informed:

-- make a stop at any point inside or outside the territory of any of the Parties; - carry in-transit traffic through the territory of any of the other Parties; and - combine traffic on the same aircraft, regardless of its point of origin; without any geographical or direction restrictions and without losing any right to carry traffic granted under this Agreement.
+- 1. Each Party grants the other Parties the following rights for the provision of international air transport services by the airlines of the other Parties: - The right to fly across its territory without landing; - The right to make non-traffic stops in its territory; - The right to provide scheduled and non-scheduled international passenger, cargo and mail air transport services, either separately or in combination, from points behind the territory of the Party designating the airline, across the territory of that Party and intermediate points, to any point in the territory of the Party that has granted the right and beyond, with full third, fourth, fifth, and sixth freedom traffic rights, with the number of frequencies and the flight equipment they deem appropriate; - All other rights specified in this Agreement. - 2.
+Each designated airline may, in any or all of its flights and at its own discretion: - Operate flights in either or both directions; - Combine different flight numbers in one aircraft operation; - Operate services to previous, intermediate and subsequent points, and points in the territory of the Parties along the routes, in any combination or in any order; - Exclude stops at any point or points; - Transfer traffic from any of its aircraft to any of its other aircraft at any point along the routes; - Operate services to and from points located behind any point in its territory, with or without change of aircraft or flight number, and offer and advertise such services to the public as direct services, in all cases taking the necessary steps to ensure that consumers are fully informed; - Make a stop at any point inside or outside the territory of any of the Parties; - Carry in-transit traffic through the territory of any of the other Parties; and - Combine traffic on the same aircraft, regardless of its point of origin; without any geographical or direction restrictions and without losing any right to carry traffic granted under this Agreement.